Walter Braga Netto: Post-election and post-government

-After Bolsonaro and Braga Netto lost their bid in the 2022 Brazilian general election, their supporters demonstrated nationwide against the results asking for a military coup and some set up encampments outside military headquarters across the country.
-In a brief, informal questions and answers with some of these supporters in November 2022 in Brasilia, Braga Netto said "Don't you lose your faith ok?
+After Bolsonaro lost the election to Lula, his supporters demonstrated nationwide.
+Many asked for a military coup, setting up encampments outside military headquarters across the country.
+In a question-and-answer session with some supporters in November 2022 in Brasilia, Braga Netto said, "Don't you lose your faith, okay?
 This is only what I can tell you for now."

-On 8 January 2023, Bolsonaro supporters stormed and vandalized government buildings and innumerous works of art in Brasilia trying to overthrow president Lula's government.
-The buildings of the Supreme Court and the Congress were equally looted and defaced.

-On 11, January, Brazil's Superior Electoral Court found Bolsonaro and Braga Netto violated the electoral law over self-promotion-related speeches they made during Brazil's official Independence Day celebrations on September 7, 2022, and declared them unfit to run for any office until 2030.

-On 18 January, CNN Brasil reported that Braga Netto, then Bolsonaro's Defense minister, led conversations still in 2022 to impose a state of emergency in Brazil right after their electoral defeat.
-A decree of such measure was later found to be drafted by Bolsonaro's government officials, including Braga Netto.
+On 8 January 2023, Bolsonaro supporters stormed and vandalized government buildings in Brasilia, including the Palácio do Planalto, the Supreme Federal Court Palace, and the National Congress Palace, in an attempt to overthrow the newly inaugurated Lula.
+On 11 January, the Superior Electoral Court found that Bolsonaro and Braga Netto had violated electoral law over speeches made during 2022's Independence Day celebrations, and declared them unfit to run for any office until 2030.
+On 18 January, CNN Brasil reported that Braga Netto led conversations after the election about imposing a national state of emergency, also drafting a decree with other government officials.

-In October, a Congress committee recommended criminal charges against Bolsonaro, Braga Netto and other government officials over insurrection for their roles in the 2023 Brazilian Congress attack.

-In March 2024, Brazil's Federal Police started probing Braga Netto over the deployment of a military special force unit to stop the transition of power in a plot to assassinate then president-elect Lula, vice-president-elect Geraldo Alckmin and Supreme Court justice Alexandre de Moraes.
+In October 2023, a congressional committee recommended charging Bolsonaro, Braga Netto and other government officials with insurrection for their roles in the 8 January attack.
+In March 2024, the Federal Police of Brazil launched a probe of Braga Netto over the planned assassination by a special forces unit of Lula and Vice President Geraldo Alckmin, before they could assume office, and Supreme Court justice Alexandre de Moraes, causing enough unrest for Bolsonaro to stay in power.

-In November, Bolsonaro and several of his former ministers and aides, including Braga Netto, were formally indicted for plotting to kill Brazilian authorities and elected leaders to remain in power in 2022.

-At the time of his arrest in December 2024, it was reported that Braga Netto was retired from his role as an army general.
+In November 2024, Bolsonaro and several of his former ministers and aides, including Braga Netto, were indicted for their efforts to void the election.
+At the time of his arrest the next month, it was reported that Braga Netto was retired from his role as an army general.

 2024 arrest

-On 14 December 2024, Braga Netto was arrested and held in Rio de Janeiro after being accused of obstruction of justice in an investigation about a 2022 coup plot.
+On 14 December 2024, Braga Netto was arrested and held in Rio de Janeiro for allegedly obstructing the Federal Police's probe of the 2022 coup plot.
 Simultaneously, his house and that of his military aide Flavio Botelho Peregrino were searched by the police.